pordonez/loopback-url-based-access-control/README.md

 Two levels of URL access are defined as follows:

-1. View level - Enables a particular user to perform read operations on a model instance identified by its URL.
+1. View level - Enables a particular user to perform read operations on a model instance identified by its URL and any related instances identified as a sub URL.
-2. Admin level - Enables a particular user to to perform read, write and execute operations on a model instance based on its URL.
+2. Admin level - Enables a particular user to to perform read, write and execute operations on a model instance based on its URL and any related instances identified as a sub URL.

 ######Access Policy
 Access policies are the rules that specify which users are allowed to perform which operations on a particular model instance and related instances rooted at a unique URL.

-######Axioms
-* For a particular model instance, a user is either unauthorized, an admin or a viewer.
-* A model instance may have more than one admin or viewer.
-* Access control is applied to a particular model instance and related instances identified by URL and related sub URLs if no other access control policy is in effect.

 ###### Scenario
 Let's consider the following scenario: